Board of Directors

 R.C.
 Brody, President

 Mr. Brody is a native Angelino, raising his family in Topanga Canyon.
-He currently works as a land manager for the CA Department of Fish and Wildlife specializing in ecological restoration and enhancement, particularly the protection, restoration, creation, and management of riparian and wetland systems.
-As a regulatory specialist he has conducted jurisdictional delineations and written restoration plans for riparian and wetland systems per California Coastal Commission, California Department of Fish and Wildlife, and US Army Corps of Engineers protocols for projects throughout Southern California.
+He currently works as a land manager specializing in ecological restoration and enhancement, particularly the protection, restoration, and enhancement of riparian and coastal wetland systems.
 He is a Certified Professional Wetland Scientist.

 Mr. Brody’s educational background includes a Master’s degree from the UCLA in Environmental Hydrology and a Bachelor of Science from UC Berkeley in Environmental Science, Policy, and Management.

 His past lives’ include a private employment business, residential and commercial construction, teaching English abroad, and open ocean sailboat delivery.
-He is still trying to get his young daughters to go surfing with him more.
+HIs passion is trying to get his daughters to go surfing with him more.

 Steve Rosentsweig, Vice President